pablogiaccaglia/DICOMViz/README.md

 ensuring a fluent and user-friendly interaction thanks to a simple but customizable layout.
 <br>

-In order to fulfill our purpose, we focused on the Italian vaccination campaign by relying on the daily updated open data about delivery and administration of COVID-19 vaccines provided by the Italian Ministry of Health.
-Of the data available at [this Github repository](https://github.com/italia/covid19-opendata-vaccini), only three datasets were picked to feed the system.
-The idea is to provide a tool aware of data updates, reason for why we implemented a small data processing pipeline to fetch, slightly change and standardize the data uploaded to the aforementioned repository.
-More details about this process will be provided in the next sections.

 # Contents

 - ⚙  [System requirements️](#system-requirements)